Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Numerical experiments

 \subsection{LIRR mobility hubs case study}

-We further use three LIRR stations: Ronkonkoma, St. James, and Sayville, and their surrounding neighborhoods to test the proposed model.
+We further use three LIRR stations: Ronkonkoma, St. James, and Sayville, and their surrounding neighborhoods, represented by travel analysis zones (TAZs), to test the proposed model.
 These three stations are treated as candidate mobility hubs.
 We use the centroids of census tracts within a 5-mile radius of each station as origin nodes, with Manhattan as the destination for a typical weekday morning AM period.
-Two layers of subnetworks are defined, similar to the toy network. \textbf{Fig.~\ref{fig:LIRR_network}} illustrates the MaaS subnetwork.
+In total, 78 neighborhoods are covered.
+Two layers of subnetworks are defined, similar to the toy network. \textbf{Fig.~\ref{fig:LIRR_network}} illustrates the platform subnetwork.
 Each service node is directly connected via MOD service links, with candidate mobility hubs established at each LIRR station.
-In total, 78 service nodes are included in the network with 113 direct microtransit service links.
+We assume these primary MOD services are managed by a single operator.
+To model market competition similar to the toy network, we introduce a second MOD service provider in the vicinity of Ronkonkoma station.
+This secondary operator functions within a 3-mile radius, covering 20 neighborhoods.
+In a real world context, the primary MOD service (MOD 1) represents larger scale microtransit options, such as ride hailing or ridepooling.
+For example, Suffolk County operates an on-demand service in Southampton that provides last mile access to the LIRR Southampton station and the S92 bus \citep{suffolktransit}.
+The localized MOD service (MOD 2) represents micromobility solutions, such as bike sharing or shared scooters.
+The resulting network comprises 98 service nodes connected by 133 direct microtransit service links.
 Additionally, three LIRR links are included to represent line-haul services.

-The MOD service considered in this case study is a hypothetical new microtransit operation that operates at unit distance fare rate of $\$2$ per mile.
 For the dummy subnetwork, 78 direct service links parallel to the MOD links are added to represent other access services.
 Another 78 direct links from service nodes to the Manhattan node are also included in the dummy subnetwork.
-As a result, the whole network has 244 nodes and 469 links serving the 78 OD pairs.
+As a result, the whole network has 380 nodes and 642 links serving the 78 OD pairs.
 By comparison, the expanded Sioux Falls network in \cite{liu2024demand} has 30 OD pairs, 82 nodes, and 748 links.